 This mission is embedded in a particular understanding of our location in Africa.
 Africa is a landmass with a deep and complex history of connection and disconnection amongst its many inhabitants; being African means being party to formative relationships of connection and disconnection that shape the ways we think and act.
-Our scholarship and debate, then, will be positioned in Africa, even if the focus of our deliberations is not limited to the continent.
+Our scholarship and debate, then, is positioned in Africa, even if the focus of our deliberations is global.

-HUMA is funded by grants from Andrew W. Mellon Foundation, Ford Foundation and Anglo-Gold Ashanti.
+HUMA has been funded by grants from Andrew W. Mellon Foundation, Ford Foundation and Anglo-Gold Ashanti.

 Faculty of Humanities

 University of Cape Town